 Modern economic theory is producing increasingly realistic and sophisticated models.
 However, computational challenges have limited their application to empirical analysis and policy evaluation.
 Instead, economists use ad hoc methods with poorly understood properties that produce approximate solutions of unknown quality.
-The Institute on Computational Economics aims to raise the level of computational sophistication in economics by creating an interface between economists and computer scientists.
+The Initiative for Computational Economics aims to raise the level of computational sophistication in economics by creating an interface between economists and computer scientists.
 Leading computer scientists and numerical analysts join with leading economists to analyze the computational challenges presented by broad classes of economic models that economists want to apply to data and policy analysis.
 The institute’s goal is using state-of-the-art numerical methods and computer technology to develop new techniques that address the unique problems posed by modern economic models and their econometric estimation.
 A standing committee of experts from the University of Chicago and Argonne National Laboratory has assembled leading scholars, promising young scholars and graduate students in economics, computational sciences and applied mathematics to promote the exchange and development of computational research tools as well as fostering a world-wide community in an emerging area of science.

 In general, the program targets young scholars interested in learning new analytical and computational methods and application to their own work, those interested in current findings and applicability to other research, and those with backgrounds in math and computer science who are interested in state of the art applied mathematical tools and their application to substantive policy research.